MEV in Binance Builder: Extended Related Work

 \textbf{Binance's PoSA.} BSC adopts PoSA \cite{bep126,li2025finality}, which organizes time into epochs and slots (3s per slot).
 In each epoch, a small committee of validators, elected via stake delegation, takes turns proposing and sealing blocks.
 Because validator turnover is infrequent due to high staking costs, the set remains relatively static.

 The resulting short block interval limits the time window available for searchers/builders to capture MEV.
 This has two implications: it may constrain complex cross-pool or cross-chain arbitrage, while simultaneously amplifying the advantages of builders with low-latency infrastructure or privileged order flow.
-How PoSA’s fast-paced consensus interacts with a builder market remains unclear.
-We leave it for the next exploration.
+How PoSA’s fast-paced consensus interacts with a builder market remains an open question that deserves fuller causal analysis in future work.